williamouyang/okta.github.io/docs/getting_started/api_test_client.md

     You should [download and import the Environment Template JSON](templates/example.okta.com.postman_environment) and duplicate for each new environment (dev, test, preview, prod)

     1. [Download the template environment JSON](templates/example.okta.com.postman_environment) to your computer
-    2. Select the `No environment` dropdown at the top and select `Manage environments`
+    2. Select the `No environment` pull-down at the top and select `Manage environments`

         ![Manage Environments](/assets/img/postman-ui-manage-env.png "Manage Environments")